About Tai Chi & Qi Gong

 Q: How do I breathe during my Tai Chi and Qi Gong practice?

-A: Tai Chi and Qi Gong is difficult to learn in the beginning; therefore the breathing is not emphasized for beginners.
+A: Tai Chi is difficult to learn in the beginning; therefore the breathing is not emphasized for beginners.
 For advance practitioner, you absolutely need to pay attention to your breath.
 In general, you inhale coordinate with inward energy, exhale coordinate with outward energy.
 You will learn during the advanced class.
+Qi Gong breathing has certain patterns that you will need to learn from teacher.

 Q: I like to practice Tai Chi and Qi Gong outdoors; but winter time in the place I live is not practical to do it outdoors.
 How can I practice during winter time?